Why Is a Change of Registered Agent Needed?

-What Happens if I Don’t Appoint Or Report a Change in Registered Agents?
+What Happens If I Don’t Appoint or Report

 Reinstatement proceedings could also include additional financial and legal hardships.